TimurBatyr/small_blog_app/README.md

 ## Small Blog App

-This is a small blog application of like tweeter.
+This is a small blog applicationlike tweeter.
 Here I used Rails Scaffolding tool in order to build this application.

 This messenger covers routes: